Tune Your Electric Guitar by Ear

 I would like to demonstrate how to tune a guitar by ear.
 There are situations when you cannot find a quiet place or a tuner, and you ought to replace a string urgently.
 It can also be that you are just looking for a new way to improve your ear and find faster methods to tune your guitar.When you replace one or several strings, you usually come across a gauge that is different from the original; thus causing the string to go out of tune at a certain range of the fretboard.
 Please read this tutorial to find out how you can resolve that.

-- 13Repeat the steps above for each string.The strings that were not replaced may not require length adjustment at all.Advertisement
+- 13The strings that were not replaced may not require length adjustment at all.Repeat the steps above for each string.Advertisement

 What to Get:

 - a blade screwdriver;

 - a friend with a tuned musical instrument or a smartphone with the Internet access.

 Tips and Tricks